securitytxt/security-txt/draft-foudil-securitytxt.md

 -----END PGP SIGNATURE-----
 ~~~~~~~~~~

-# Location of the security.txt file
+# Location of the security.txt file {#location}

 ## Web-based services {#weblocation}

 Web-based services MUST place the security.txt file under the "/.well-known/" path; e.g. https://example.com/.well-known/security.txt
-as per {{!RFC8615}}.
+as per {{!RFC8615}} of a domain name or IP address..
 For legacy compatibility, a security.txt file might be placed at the top-level path
 or redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the "/.well-known/" path.
 If a "security.txt" file
 is present in both locations, the one in the "/.well-known/" path MUST be used.

+On HTTP servers, the file MUST be accessed via HTTP 1.0 or a higher version
+and the "https" scheme (as per {{!RFC1945}} and section 2.7.2 of {{!RFC7230}}).
+It MUST have a Content-Type of "text/plain"
+with the default charset parameter set to "utf-8" (as per section 4.1.3 of {{!RFC2046}}).

 Retrieval of "security.txt" files and resources indicated within such files may result in a redirect (as per
 section 6.4 of {{!RFC7231}}).
 Researchers should perform additional triage (as per {{redirects}}) to make sure these redirects